A number frequently used to identify the water resistance of a Personal Alarm is its IP(Ingress Protection) rating. Originally created

 Phone APP – A wealth of information.

-Optional Tracking Platform – Realtime, live tracking; advanced geo-fence options (eg., custom-shaped boundaries); history and much more.
+Optional Tracking Platform – Realtime live tracking, event history, and much more.
 This is a premium GPS platform with all the bells and whistles.
 Personalised instruction is also available on a computer, tablet or phone APP.

 As with all GPS devices they require a straight line view to the satellites, ideally outdoors.
 If the user is inside a large building or shopping centre then the last known location will likely be shown.